 Craving a sweet treat while following a low carb diet?
-Look no further than this delicious keto cinnamon bread!
+Look no further than this delicious keto cinnamon bread also know as a keto cinnamon loaf!
 With a base made from almond flour and a no-calorie sweetener, this tasty recipe clocks in at just 3.2 grams of net carbs per serving.

 Disclosure: This post contains Amazon affiliate links and other affiliate links.
 As an affiliate, I earn a commission on qualifying purchases.

-Let’s walk through how to do it for this keto cinnamon bread.
+Let’s walk through how to do it for this keto cinnamon bread recipe.
 For this particular recipe, you only need a handful of ingredients:

 - Lakanto Golden (or another granulated sweetener – I just think this one is the closest thing to a regular sweetener out there!)